marcinrek/sauron/README.md

 | ```linksToLowercase```      | ```boolean```  | Make all links to crawl lowercase   |

 ## Changelog
+* v5.0.0-rc.1
+    * add HEAD check option
+    * change all config regex strings to be an actual RegExp object
 * v4.1.0
     * add "urlTransformFunc" option to config - this is a function that each URL found on the page will go through before adding to list of urls to crawl.
 Use cases:
         * there is a need for some complex modification of it